tgbugs/pyontutils/README.md

 variable using `export PYTHONPATH=PYTHONPATH:"$(pwd)"` from the location of this readme.

 ## Utility Scripts
-pyontutils provies a set of 5 scripts that are useful for maintaining and managing ontologies using git, and making them available via SciGraph.
+pyontutils provides a set of 5 scripts that are useful for maintaining and managing ontologies using git, and making them available via SciGraph.
 Note that if you choose the development installation option you will need to `ln -sT` the scripts to your perferred bin folder.
 1. [ttlfmt](pyontutils/ttlfmt.py)